netgen-layouts/layouts-docs/reference/configuration.rst

                 # This controls which forms will be available to the block.
                 # You can either enable the full form, or content and design forms.
                 # If full form is enabled, all block options in the right sidebar
-                # in the Block Manager app will be shown at once, otherwise,
+                # in the layout editing app will be shown at once, otherwise,
                 # Content and Design tabs will be created in the right sidebar
                 forms:
                     full: